brianhill/oscillations-and-waves/daily_schedule_term_4.md

 #### Have Mathematica installed and ready to go for the first class, so we can all hit the ground running.

 * Tuesday, Jan.
-14 &mdash; Preparation for class: Study Sections 1-3 of [*An Elementary Introduction to the Wolfram Language, 3rd Edition*](https://www.wolfram.com/language/elementary-introduction/3rd-ed/index.html.en), hereafter abbreviated *EIWL3* &mdash; In class, we will work through a little demonstration called *[Heads or Tails](./demonstrations/HeadsOrTails.nb.pdf)* that builds on Sections 1-3
+14 &mdash; Preparation for class: Study Sections 1-3 of [*An Elementary Introduction to the Wolfram Language, 3rd Edition*](https://www.wolfram.com/language/elementary-introduction/3rd-ed/index.html.en), hereafter abbreviated *EIWL3* &mdash; In class, we will work through a little demonstration called *[Heads or Tails](./demonstrations/HeadsOrTails.nb.pdf)*

 #### Problem sets will generally be turned in by email using Mathematica notebooks.
 The last step in your process before you submit a notebook as your solution is to quit the Mathematica kernel, and then re-execute your entire notebook with a fresh kernel.
 Assuming your notebook executes reproducibly and without error with a fresh kernel, you have something you can turn in.
 If it doesn't execute reproducibly and without error, find and fix the problems, and repeat this process until it does.